ITIN – Important Facts You Need To Know About The Individual Taxpayer Identification Number

 Applying for an ITIN offers a number of benefits for immigrants that are not eligible for a social security card.
 Here are just a few of them:

-- It allows you to pay income taxes, which are required by law.
-Even if you are not authorized to work in the U.S., you must still pay taxes by law.
+- It allows you to pay income taxes required by law.
+Even if you don’t have authorization to work in the U.S., you must still pay taxes by law.
 Having an ITIN helps you file your income tax return, in compliance with United States law.

 - Although you are not eligible for Social Security benefits without a Social Security Card, if you become eligible for one in the future, the earnings that you report with your ITIN might count towards as earnings for Social Security purposes.